Moringa-SDF-PT10/ike-mwithiga-cocktail-quiz/README.md

      * Make sure you have the "Live Server" extension installed.
      * Right-click on the `index.html` file in the VS Code Explorer panel.
      * Select "Open with Live Server".
-     * Your browser should automatically open, displaying the quiz, usually at an address like `http://127.0.0.1:5500/index.html`.
+     * Your browser should automatically open, displaying the quiz.

 **5. Play!**
    * Once the application is open in your browser (using either Method A or B), follow the "How to Play" instructions below.